DessimozLab/read2tree/README.md

 conda install -c bioconda  read2tree

 ```
+Alternatively, you could also try using [mamba](https://mamba.readthedocs.io/en/latest/).
+Caution: please read about compatiblity of conda and mamba in one envirnoment.

 ### 3) Installation using Docker
 The Dockerfile is also available in this repository.
 There is an example how to run in the [test example](#test-example) section.